JorgeMag96/dark-souls-death-counter/README.md

-# Death counter/recognizer for Soulslike Games
+# Death recognizer and counter for soulslike games
 This small Python script updates a text file every time you die in a soulslike game.
 This works by taking a screenshot every set amount of time (1 second), then processing the image by applying a red channel filter and finally using Tesseract to recognize letters in the image, in this case we want to recognize the red text **YOU DIED** which appears